ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ICoveragePointDefinition.rst

 ICoveragePointDefinition
 ========================

-.. py:class:: ICoveragePointDefinition
+.. py:class:: ansys.stk.core.stkobjects.ICoveragePointDefinition

    object

    Point Definition: methods and parameters for specifying the location of points on the coverage grid.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: ICoveragePointDefinition

 Overview
 --------